 Oasis Retreat Properties

 Wilderness at the Smokies-Wild WaterDome

-Wild WaterDome: Tennessee's largest indoor water park, with a transparent roof for year-round tanning.
-Attractions include a wave pool, surf rider, water slides, a family raft ride, and the lazy river Kaleidoscope Kavern.
+Wild WaterDome: Tennessee's largest indoor water park features a transparent roof that allows for year-round tanning.
+Exciting attractions include a wave pool, surf rider, water slides, a family raft ride, and the lazy river Kaleidoscope Kavern.
+After enjoying the water park, be sure to explore local food recommendations at nearby Sevierville restaurants for a satisfying meal.
+For Smoky Mountains dining options, you’ll find plenty of delicious choices to complete your day.
+To purchase day passes, visit www.wildernessatthesmokies.com/waterparks.

+Oasis Retreat Properties